January 28, 2016

 ASTA Communication Department

-Alexandria, VA, January 28, 2016—The Western Association of Travel Agencies (WESTA), recognizing what the American Society of Travel agents (ASTA) does for its members and the agency community as a whole, has chosen to subsidize membership in ASTA for WESTA members.
+Alexandria, VA, January 28, 2016—The Western Association of Travel Agencies (WESTA), recognizing what the American Society of Travel Advisors (ASTA) does for its members and the agency community as a whole, has chosen to subsidize membership in ASTA for WESTA members.

 The member-owned marketing cooperative, which has approximately 150 agency members mainly in California, Oregon and Washington, is making it possible for a WESTA agency member to belong to ASTA for $199 per year if their annual sales are under $5 million or $399 per year if their annual sales are between $5 million and $10 million.